FortAwesome/angular-fontawesome/README.md

 the icons separate from your components.
 This means that if someone accidentally removes the icon from the icon library your component which uses it could break.

+Icons can be defined once in `app.module` with `library.add()`.
+Icons defined here will be available to any other component who's parent module also imports `FontAwesomeModule`.
+This eliminates the need to redefine or explicitly import icons into individual components across multiple modules, lazy-loaded or not.

 `src/app/app.component.html`

 ```html